Hillgrove, near Armidale, in the 1890s where Sarah and her new husband David Davidson started their family life.

 Within a few weeks of the founding of the new Commonwealth of Australia, the festivities of Federation gave way to grief for the Davidson family.

-Late in January, 1901, Sarah fell ill with enterica, a form of food poisoning, Three weeks later, she died, leaving a widower, and three young sons, the eldest eight years old, without a mother.
-She was buried in the Boulder cemetery, after a simple notice was published in the Kalgoorlie Miner.
-The Pioneer Boulder cemetery is now a desolate scene, with only a simple wooden sign to mark the graves of those who died in the short period of 1899-1904.
+Late in January, 1901, Sarah fell ill with enterica, brought on by contaminated food or water.
+Three weeks later, she died, leaving a widower, and three young sons, the eldest eight years old, without a mother.
+She was first buried in the old Boulder cemetery, after a simple notice was published in the Kalgoorlie Miner, but was later re-interred in the new cemetery with an elaborate gravestone and iron lacework border.
+Unfortunately, a century later by 2011, her grave had fallen into disrepair: